rocky-d/drmo-server/README.md

 ###### GET

-Send **GET** requests to `/coordinates` and set parameters according to the specification table below in whether the request URI or the JSON-formatted request body (choosing the parameters in request URI first if both options are available) to query **coordinate** data.
+Send **GET** requests to `/coordinates` and set parameters according to the specification table below in whether the request URI or JSON-formatted request body (choosing the parameters in request URI first if both options are available) to query **coordinate** data.

 Parameter specification table for querying **coordinate** data (fields with `*` are required):